Glynwood, Ohio

 Glynwood is an unincorporated community located in southwestern Moulton Township, in Auglaize County, Ohio, United States.

-It is located between Wapakoneta and Saint Marys.
+The community is located between Wapakoneta and Saint Marys.
 The community is served by the Saint Marys City School District and the Saint Marys (45885) post office.

 A community landmark is St. Patrick's Catholic Church, which is listed on the National Register of Historic Places.